GarySimons/girlsrun/README.md

 ### Nutrition
 This is a members only page which is accessible once logged in.
 This offers general advice, and a link to pay for a personalised nutrition plan.

+### Shop
+Here we have the e-commerce section of the website.
+Users can purchase branded merchandise from the club.
+Here items can be browsed and selected to be added to a shopping basket.

+### Contact Us
+The final page is where users can get in touch with site owner.
+The background image shows a woman running through a puddle.
+This is to reflect the real life situations and conditions that runners often face.
+It shows determination and spirit as it's telling you that this isn't easy, but it will be worth it.

 ---

 ## Database Design